 Yes, they can.
-Each year roughly 10,000 people are killed in drunk driving accidents; many more are injured.
-Over 1 million people are arrested each year for driving while under the influence.
-While driving while intoxicated is a problem that affects all age groups, it is significant issue with younger drivers.
-34% of drivers involved in fatal driving while intoxicated accidents are between the ages of 21 and 24.
-30% are between the ages of 25 and 34.
-Unfortunately, a recent trend may contribute to even more DWI deaths and injuries.
+Each year roughly 10,000 people are killed in drunk driving accidents and many more are injured.
+More than 1 million people are arrested each year for driving while under the influence.
+While driving while intoxicated is a problem that affects all age groups, it is significant issue with younger drivers: 34% of drivers involved in fatal driving while intoxicated accidents are between the ages of 21 and 24 and 30% are between the ages of 25 and 34.
+Unfortunately, a recent trend in energy drink consumption may contribute to even more DWI deaths and injuries.

-Energy drinks, such as market leaders Red Bull, Monster and Rockstar, have exploded in popularity over the last decades and young people (from teens to young adults) are the biggest consumers.
-From 2008-2012 energy drink sales grew 60%.
-In 2012, U.S. sales totaled more than $12.5 billion.
+Energy drinks, created by market leaders such as Red Bull, Monster and Rockstar, have exploded in popularity over the last decades and young people (from teens to young adults) are the biggest consumers.
+According to the American Heart Association, the energy drink market value is predicted to reach $61 billion by 2021.

-Over the past 4 years, the alcoholic energy drink, Four Loko has been linked to several deaths and injuries.
-One can of Four Loko contains as much alcohol as 3-4 beers, as much caffeine as 2-3 cups of coffee, and it is marketed to energy-drink loving young people.
+Over the past four years, the alcoholic energy drink, Four Loko has been linked to several energy drinks and alcohol deaths and injuries.
+One can of Four Loko contains as much alcohol as three to four beers, as much caffeine as two to three cups of coffee, and it is marketed to energy-drink loving young people.
 In 2010, 14-year old Valeria Rodriguez was killed in a car accident.
 Rodriquez’s 14-year old boyfriend was charged with intoxication manslaughter and admits to have consumed Four Loko.
 In 2012, a 22-year old man killed 3 people when he ran a red light traveling 80 mph.
 The 22-year old was intoxicated, having consumed Four Loko and gin, and smoked marijuana.
 In August 2012, a 33-year old Whidbey Island man, who was intoxicated from drinking Four Loko, was seriously injured in a three car accident.

 In addition to car accident deaths, alcoholic energy drinks have been linked to young people becoming ill.
 For example, at Central Washington University several students ended up in the hospital after consuming Four Loko.